kr4g/Klotho/README.md

 As with his chronometric companion, the `tonos.py` base module consists of a toolkit for general pitch- and frequency-based calculations and conversions.
 Specialized modules emphasize more conceptual tone-based abstractions such as [*Hexany*](https://en.wikipedia.org/wiki/Hexany) as well as other [n-EDO](https://en.xen.wiki/w/EDO) and [Just](https://en.xen.wiki/w/Just_intonation) microtonal paradigms.

 Tonos also supports the use of `Scala` (.scl) tuning files as implemented in the [Scala](https://www.huygens-fokker.org/scala/) microtonality software.
-Any scale from the [Scala archive](https://www.huygens-fokker.org/scala/downloads.html) (consisting of more than **5,200** unique scales) can be imported into AlloPy as well as support for generating and saving your own, custom .scl scale and tuning files.
+Any scale from the [Scala archive](https://www.huygens-fokker.org/scala/downloads.html) (consisting of more than **5,200** unique scales) can be imported into Klotho as well as support for generating and saving your own, custom .scl scale and tuning files.

 ### `Topos`

 ***Master of Music Mysterium:***  *mentor in musimathics*

-The `Topos` is the most abstract and, thus, most mysterious of the AlloPy modules and is the only one that does not work with music or sound synthesis materials directly—that is, if you so desire.
+The `Topos` is the most abstract and, thus, most mysterious of the Klotho modules and is the only one that does not work with music or sound synthesis materials directly—that is, if you so desire.
 Instead, The Topos deals with the abstract topology, the [`Topos`](https://link.springer.com/book/10.1007/978-3-0348-8141-8) of Music.

 The `topos.py` base module contains a multitude of abstract "puzzle" functions deeply inspired by Category Theory, Topology, and abstract algebra in general.
 These functions are data-type agnostic and work entirely in a functional, LISP-like paradigm inspired by the [OpenMusic](https://openmusic-project.github.io/) software, implemented in Common LISP.

 Every `topos.py` function is inherently recursive and all work with the same input and output type—the tuple.
 This means that outputs can feedback into inputs and/or pipe into the inputs of other functions, etc., allowing for the construction of highly complex abstract structures from the interweaving of very simple base operations.

-The Topos module, like the other AlloPy modules, also contains specialized submodules such as formal grammars, including basic rewrite rule generation and a library of ancient [graphemes](https://en.wikipedia.org/wiki/Grapheme)—useful when working with categorical, algebraic abstractions.
+The Topos module, like the other Klotho modules, also contains specialized submodules such as formal grammars, including basic rewrite rule generation and a library of ancient [graphemes](https://en.wikipedia.org/wiki/Grapheme)—useful when working with categorical, algebraic abstractions.

 Consult The Topos for guidance and you will receive it, but know that The Topos speaks and answers only in riddle.
 Though, in solving the riddle, will you ultimately attain the answer to your question.